Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-14-hornets-nest.md

 "In support of your claim?
 Very well."

-Vedreg bowed his head and spread his arms---a gesture of thanks---and spoke to the office.
+Vedreg bowed his head and spread his arms - a gesture of thanks - and spoke to the office.
 "Room.
 Access my personal entertainment files.
 Folder "Earth", search "London Marathon"." he intoned.
 A chime indicated that the requested item had been found.
 "Display."

 They watched.